Call our emergency hotline: (215) 685-6300

 Responding to main breaks

-Pipe replacement or repairs to water service can allow sediment and debris into pipes.
+Pipe replacement or repairs to water service near your home can allow sediment and debris to enter your pipes.
 Here are some tips for clearing debris from your water pipes after street repairs have been made:

-- Read an illustrated fact sheet showing how to clean pipes after construction work
+- Read our illustrated fact sheet showing how to clean pipes after construction work

 Why do water mains break?

 Water mains fail when the stresses placed upon them are greater than the strength of the pipe.
-Water mains don’t get stronger with time; they may get weaker due to internal or external corrosion.
+Water mains don’t get stronger with time – in fact, they generally get weaker, due to internal or external corrosion.

 External forces on a water main include: